Updated: April 16, 2026

 LMIA Costs: What You Should Budget

-When planning to hire through the LMIA process, employers should budget between $5,500 and $8,000 per hire, as several costs are involved.
+When planning to hire through the LMIA process, employers should budget between $5,500 and $8,000 per hire.
+Understanding the financial commitment upfront is important — several costs are involved, and Canadian law places all financial obligations on the employer, not the worker.
 These may include:

 -